-Rege, A., Obradovic, Z., Asadi, N., Parker, E., Pandit, R., Masceri, N., Singer, B. (2018) “Predicting Adversarial Cyber Intrusion Stages Using Autoregressive Neural Networks,” IEEE Intelligent Systems PP(99):1-1.
+Rege, A., Obradovic, Z., Asadi, N., Parker, E., Pandit, R., Masceri, N. & Singer, B. (2018).
+Predicting Adversarial Cyber Intrusion Stages Using Autoregressive Neural Networks.
+Special Issue: Data Mining for Cyber Security.
+IEEE Intelligent Systems 33(2): 29-39.